FarmasiaVR/farmasia-vr/Docs/Architecture/taskmanager.md

 ### void **CompleteTask**(string **taskKey**)
 Marks the task with the given key as done and selects a new task to be active.

+**NOTE!** If a task is timed then the timer is only started when the task is selected as currently active.
+If a task is completed before it has been selected as currently active then the player will be awarded full points.

 ### void **GenerateTaskMistake**(string **mistakeText**, int **deductedPoints**)
 Creates and stores a task mistake that is related to the currently active task.